dominicholcomb/Forestry_RAG_UseCase/README.md

 This demo showcases a Retrieval-Augmented Generation (RAG) system designed for Weyerhaeuser's field operations and forestry management teams.
 The application allows employees to query forestry-related information using natural language, receiving accurate answers derived from company documentation.

 ## Problem Statement
-Field workers often need access to specific information from company protocols and guidelines while working in remote locations.
+Field workers (i.e. field operations and forestry management employees) often need access to specific information from company protocols and guidelines while working in remote locations.
 Traditional document searches can be time-consuming and inefficient, especially when trying to find specific details across multiple documents.

 ## Solution
 This knowledge assistant uses RAG technology to: